atlasxomics/AtlasXbrowser_docs/docs/_build/html/_sources/Overview.rst.txt

       that region mapped back onto that spot in the image.
 These regions are called **Tixels**.
       Tixels are the basis of how spatial information is encoded from the DBiT process.

-* From here the two steps of loading the images into AtlasXbrowser as well as sequencing the tissue can begin in paralell.
+* From here the two steps of loading the images into AtlasXbrowser as well as sequencing the tissue can begin in parallel.

    .. figure:: /images/AtlasBrowser_sequencing.png